knoppys/scp-bookings/README.md

 Changelog
+V5.9.10
+- Updated bookings edit screen and confirmation emails to use variable currency symbols.

 V5.9.7
 - Fixed the problem with the client details and operator details not picking up single quotes in the edit booking screen.
 Added stripslashes in the PHP.